 The Deluxe Kit contains over 300 parts, packaged in a durable container with a Polycarbonate cover that latches securely to hold the materials for travel.
 Approximate dimensions of the double-deep Plus kit container are 16 9/16” x 13 1/8” x 4 1/8”.

-The Deluxe Kit contains several Microsoft Power Point training presentations on CD.
+The Deluxe Kit contains several Microsoft Power Point training presentation files.
 The first is a 4-step simulation training setup guide, which the trainer can customize to fit the specific training situation being taught, plus some forms for tallying metrics.

 The Lean Factory Simulation training begins with the Batch ‘n Queue method based on Adam Smith’s division of labor principles.
 These were later solidified by Frederic W. Taylor and presented in his 1911 book “The Principles of Scientific Management” (New York: Harper & Brothers).
 Taylor’s methods became the bedrock for production flows around the world, where companies learned to divide functions into small departments, each organizing their activities into batch processes to optimize their own independent needs and goals.